What Every Investor Ought To Know About Bitcoin And Real Estate Investing

 Property Taxes, Home Insurance, And Bitcoin

-When you finally do go through with a home purchase using Bitcoin, you’ll have to deal with property taxes and home insurance.
+When you finally do go through with a home purchase using Bitcoin, you’ll have to deal with property taxes, home insurance and rental property insurance if you’ll be renting it to tenants.
 Of course, you’ll still have to pay property taxes – and the rates will vary depending on your location.

 As of right now, if you’re in the United States, in order to pay taxes and insurance, you’ll have to go through traditional route and pay with USD.
 This means liquidating Bitcoin to USD and paying either by check, money order, or any payment method the local insurance companies and tax collectors will accept.
 For this method you can look for foreclosed homes or companies that buy houses for cash.